 Double Gallery Style Pottery Lid

 Pots can be made with a gallery incorporated into both the lid and the body of the pot.
 Usually, this is wasted effort, since a correctly fitted lid does not need extra stability to remain in place.
-In addition, the extra flange can actually lead to fit problems, since one flange can interfere with the seating of the lid on the other flange.
+Also, the extra flange can lead to fit problems, since one flange can interfere with the seating of the lid on the other flange.

 07 of 07